Interim government of Muhammad Yunus: Ban on Awami League

 In May 2025, the Awami League, accused the interim government of undermining democratic norms by banning all its activities and "stoking division".
 The Bangladesh Nationalist Party had earlier opposed the proposal to impose the ban.
 Critics argue that banning Bangladesh's oldest and most electorally dominant party risks undermining democratic principles by targeting political affiliation rather than individual wrongdoing.
 They note that millions still identify with the party's historical role in securing Bangladeshi independence despite concerns over its recent leadership.
 The ban, which extends beyond top leaders to suspend all party activity — including its affiliated wings — has closed offices, cancelled events, and removed online platforms.
 For ordinary members not implicated in any wrongdoing, the move effectively denies them political representation and may deepen existing political divisions.

+Economic mismanagement

+Critics argue that Yunus failed to capitalize on an opportunity on account of strong political support, which would have allowed him to reform the weakened state structure, reduce poverty, stabilize the financial sector, and strengthen institutions.
+The Daily Sun remarked that the "poverty magician" departed "leaving more poor behind."
+Economist and former Vice-Chancellor of Jahangirnagar University, Abdul Bayes, stated that people expected the economy to recover under his leadership but most economic indicators reportedly declined.

+Accusations of suppressing free press

+During the Resignation of Sheikh Hasina-led Awami League regime in the July Uprising various cases of official and unofficial persecution and harassment against the journalists were reported throughout the country.
+According to Ain o Salish Kendra, 294 attacks and harassment took place against journalists in Yunus government, 62 such incidents took place in 2025.
+Rights and Risks Analysis Group reported 640 journalists were targeted by the Interim government, and 118 journalists accreditation of press council were stripped.

+Despite these, the government promised to support freedom of the press, while criticizing the media for its role during the uprising against Sheikh Hasina.
+The government also dismissed claims of suppressing free press.